wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 | `poetry remove [package-name]`    | Remove a package from a Virtual Environment.           |
 | `poetry remove -D [package-name]` | Remove a dev package from a Virtual Environment.       |

-And in this second and last part we'll:
+In this second part we'll:

 - Add our virtual Environment to [VSCode](https://code.visualstudio.com/).
-- Integrate *Pytest*, *Black* and *Flake8* with the editor (dev dependencies installed in the fist part).
+- Integrate our dev dependencies with the editor.
-- Write a sample library.
+  - *Flak8*
-- Build our project with *Poetry*.
+  - *Black*
-- Publish our project on *PyPI*.
+  - *Pytest*

-Before we start, make sure you have installed [VSCode](https://code.visualstudio.com/), added the [Python](https://marketplace.visualstudio.com/itemdetails?itemName=ms-python.python) extension and that you have followed and/or understood the first part of this article.
+Before we start, make sure you have installed [VSCode](https://code.visualstudio.com/), added the [Python](https://marketplace.visualstudio.com/itemdetails?itemName=ms-python.python) extension and that you have followed and/or understood the [fist part](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-1) of this article.

 ## Setting Up Poetry on VSCode